 Women and Children – Obstetrics and Gynaecology

-Even if your surgeon has explained to you what the operation entails many of us do not take in everything mentioned in the clinic, so this information is to help you understand your condition and the reason for the intended treatment.
+Even if your consultant has told you about your treatment, many of us do not take in everything mentioned in the clinic.
+This booklet is to help you understand your condition and the reason for the treatment you are going to have.

 As we are all different, it is not possible to personalise this information, so there may be differences between your individual case and the information given here.